 Ileana is inspired by her love for the charming people and the enchanting landscape of Dragasani and keenly respects her family´s winemaking principles, preserved by each generation.
 This means making natural high quality wines of local grape varieties, revealing their special character, the spirit of the place, its traditions and its people.

-Winemaker Oliver Bauer was born in Württemberg, Germany, in a vintners´ family and undertook an apprenticeship in three wineries in Germany and France, gained a Cellar Master degree at the Senior Technical College of Veitshöchheim.
-She went on to practice as winemaker in two German wineries, before joining Stirbey winery in 2003 as the winemaker.
+Oliver Bauer was born in Württemberg, Germany, in a vintners´ family and undertook an apprenticeship in three wineries in Germany and France, gained a Cellar Master degree at the Senior Technical College of Veitshöchheim.
+She went on to practice as winemaker in two German wineries, before joining Stirbey in 2003.

 The vines are just five years old and are planted at a density of 5,000 vines per hectare and yielding seven tons of grapes.
 Handpicked grapes were de-stemmed and fermented spontaneously, without adding selected yeast, in stainless steel tanks with pigeage three times a day, before being aged for a year in 300 litre Romanian oak barrels.
 It was soft-filtered before being bottled.